-The load capacity of the auxiliary axle is adjusted by increasing or decreasing the pressure to the air springs.
+The load capacity of the auxiliary axle is adjusted by increasing or decreasing air pressure to the air springs.
 By applying more air, the lift axle takes on a greater percentage of the load's weight.
 The load capacity is decreased as the air pressure decreases.

-Accurate readings of the load capacity can be obtained by parking a loaded vehicle over a calibrated scale and lowering the axle onto the scale.
-The air pressure to the air springs is manually adjusted up or down to obtain the axle load weight at various air pressures.
+Accurate readings of the load capacity are obtained by parking a loaded vehicle over a calibrated scale and lowering the axle onto the scale.
+The system's air pressure to the air springs is manually adjusted up or down to obtain the axle load weight at various air pressures.

-▲ CAUTION Do not exceed the rated load capacity of the suspension system or other components.
-Exceeding the capacity can cause component failure and void the warranty.
+CAUTION Do not exceed rated load capacity of suspension system or other components.
+Exceeding capacity can cause component failure and void the warranty.